What is SIAMS?

 - We want continue and deepen our close & reciprocal relationship with St Martins, the new Vicar and the whole church community

-- We believe in the continual journey of education and want to develop ever closer links with Bishop Ramsey and Bishop Arden Schools
+- We believe in the continual journey of education and want to develop ever closer links with other schools

 - We want to be financially stable to be able to provide our children the best educational facilities possible